pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/11-narrative-and-avoidant-stabilization-strategies.md

 Corrective overwriting does not seek acknowledgment, agreement, or response.
 Its regulatory efficacy is independent of feedback.
 Relief occurs because ambiguity is removed at the level of material reality: there is no longer more than one acceptable state of affairs.
 The environment itself becomes the stabilizing surface.

-In shared spaces, this often appears as the undoing or redoing of the object’s actions—cleaning after cleaning, reorganizing after reorganization, correcting completed tasks, or refining outcomes that were already sufficient.
+In shared spaces, this often appears as the undoing or redoing of the object’s actions: cleaning after cleaning, reorganizing after reorganization, correcting completed tasks, or refining outcomes that were already sufficient.
 Functionally, these acts nullify the object’s agency without requiring confrontation.
 The object’s contribution does not persist long enough to remain salient.

 This mechanism simultaneously collapses ambiguity and denies autonomy.
 By overwriting the object’s environmental impact, the system establishes itself as the final adjudicator of adequacy.
 What counts as “done,” “correct,” or “acceptable” is no longer negotiated or inferred; it is instantiated.
 Hierarchy is expressed materially rather than asserted interpersonally.